HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image11.png)

-At this time, you can either deploy the corresponding DR center through the cluster deployment function, or after the DR center is deployed manually, click \"Enable DR mode\" on the Edit Compute Node Cluster page to add the DR center information to the cluster.
+At this time, you can either deploy the corresponding DR center through the cluster deployment function, or after the DR center is deployed manually, click "Enable DR mode" on the Edit Compute Node Cluster page to add the DR center information to the cluster.

 ###### Cluster deployment -- DR center deployment

 **(1) select the deployment mode:**

-1\.
-After the master center is deployed, click the \[Cluster Deployment\] button again.
+1. After the master center is deployed, click the [Cluster Deployment] button again.

-2\.
-Similar to the master center deployment, after choosing the compute node mode, click to enable \"Deploy by DR mode\", choose \"DR center\" in \"IDC type\" and the corresponding \"Cluster name of the master center\", i.e., the master center cluster that is newly deployed.
+2. Similar to the master center deployment, after choosing the compute node mode, click to enable "Deploy by DR mode", choose [DR center](#DR%20center) in "IDC type" and the corresponding "Cluster name of the master center", i.e., the master center cluster that is newly deployed.

 Note: it is recommended to deploy the DR center at the low peak of the master center business, otherwise it may affect the data migration time when setting up the disaster recovery replication.